-It is important to point out that the model is not generally prescriptive and that users of the PMRM may choose to adopt some parts of the model and not others.
-They may also address the tasks in a different order, appropriate to the context or to allow iteration and discovery of further requirements as work proceeds.
+- 212 It is important to point out that the model is not generally prescriptive and that users of the PMRM may - 213 choose to adopt some parts of the model and not others.
+They may also address the tasks in a different - order, appropriate to the context or to allow iteration and discovery of further requirements as work - proceeds.
 Obviously, a complete use of the model will contribute to a more comprehensive PMA.
-As such, the PMRM may serve as the basis for the development of privacy-focused capability maturity models and improved compliance frameworks.
-As mentioned above, the PMRM may also provide a foundation on which to build Privacy Architectures.

-Again, the use of the PMRM, for a particular business Use Case will lead to the production of a PMA.
-An organization may have one or more PMAs, particularly across different business units, or it may have a unified PMA.
-Theoretically, a PMA may apply across organizations, states, and even countries or other geo-political boundaries.

-Figure 2 below shows the high-level view of the PMRM methodology that is used to create a PMA.
-Although the stages are sequenced for clarity, no step is an absolute pre-requisite for starting work on another step and the overall process will usually be iterative.
-Equally, the process of conducting an appropriate PMA, and determining how and when implementation will be carried out, may be started at any stage during the overall process.
+As - such, the PMRM may serve as the basis for the development of privacy-focused capability maturity - 217 models and improved compliance frameworks.
+As mentioned above, the PMRM may also provide a - 218 foundation on which to build Privacy Architectures. - Again, the use of the PMRM, for a particular business Use Case will lead to the production of a PMA.
+An - 220 organization may have one or more PMAs, particularly across different business units, or it may have a - 221 unified PMA.
+Theoretically, a PMA may apply across organizations, states, and even countries or other - 222 geo-political boundaries. - Figure 2 below shows the high-level view of the PMRM methodology that is used to create a PMA. - Although the stages are sequenced for clarity, no step is an absolute pre-requisite for starting work on - another step and the overall process will usually be iterative.
+Equally, the process of conducting an - appropriate PMA, and determining how and when implementation will be carried out, may be started at any stage during the overall process.

-Figure 2 - The PMRM Methodology
+- 228 - 229 Figure 2 The PMRM Methodology

-1.7 Terminology
+230 1.7 Terminology

-- References are surrounded with [square brackets] and are in bold text. - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD 236 - NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described 237
+- 231 References are surrounded with [square brackets] and are in bold text. - 232 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD - NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-238 in [RFC2119].

-- 239 A glossary of key terms used in this specification as well as non-normative definitions for Operational - 240 Privacy Principles are included in Section 9 of the document. - We note that words and terms used in the discipline of data privacy in many cases have meanings and - 242 inferences associated with specific laws, regulatory language, and common usage within privacy - communities.
+- A glossary of key terms used in this specification as well as non-normative definitions for Operational Privacy Principles are included in Section 9 of the document. - 237 We note that words and terms used in the discipline of data privacy in many cases have meanings and inferences associated with specific laws, regulatory language, and common usage within privacy communities.
 The use of such well-established terms in this specification is unavoidable.
-However, we - 244 urge readers to consult the definitions in the Glossary and clarifications in the text to reduce confusion - about the use of such terms within this specification.
-Readers should also be aware that terms used in the - 246 different examples are sometimes more "conversational" than in the formal, normative sections of the text - and may not necessarily be defined in the Glossary.
+However, we different examples are sometimes more "conversational" than in the formal, normative sections of the text and may not necessarily be defined in the Glossary.